Introduction to business planning for retail businesses

 Passion and enthusiasm should not be confused with strategically planned drive and determination, as there is a mountainous difference between acting on impulse and acting on a measured approach.

 Simply relying on passion to succeed can also cause the downfall of the very outcome the business owner was hoping to achieve.
 Passion and enthusiasm can easily override sensibility and a measured approach in starting a business borne from an idea, yet it is also passion that is one of the most important ingredients needed for a business owner or entrepreneur to initiate and grow a business.

 What is a Business Plan

 The meaning of the word ‘plan’ as described in the dictionary is “the representation of anything drawn on a plane, and forming a map or chart; a scheme devised; a project; disposition of parts according to a certain design; a method or process; a way; a mode.
 To invent or contrive for construction; to scheme’ to devise; to form in design.”

 Why have a Business Plan

-Developing a plan prior to initiating a business would assist in identifying any risks that may arise and how those risks could be reduced should they occur.
-The plan can also guide the business owner to issues such as how to sustain the business whilst moving through various hurdles once the business has been established, and the identifying financial impacts of the business from conception, through to profitability.
+Developing a plan prior to initiating a retail business would assist in identifying any risks that may arise and how those risks could be reduced should they occur.
+The plan can also guide the business owner to issues such as how to sustain the retail business whilst moving through various hurdles once the business has been established, and the identifying financial impacts of the business from conception, through to profitability.

 Types of Business Plan